lascar/alphawholesale/README.md

 ## JOB AND MAILS

-Of course, a wip!

 It use sidekiq

-For now, just in case a supplier is approved a job is run that sends a mail.
+When a supplier or a customer is approved, an email is send to him.

+When an offer is approved or update, an email is send to all interested customers.

+When an order is approved or update, an email is send to all interested suppliers.

 All the mail config is expect in config/credentials.yml